codingyoga/earth-bliss-yoga/README.md

 ## About

-This website was created by [Your Name] as a project to help a friend promote their yoga classes.
+A project to help a friend promote their yoga classes.
 It's a simple, single-page site designed to showcase the yoga offerings and provide contact information.

 ## Technologies Used